fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"By the practice of meditation, you will find that you are carrying within your heart a portable paradise."</i>
+<i>"It's very important to like the people you work with, otherwise life and your job is gonna be quite miserable."</i>
 <br>
-<b>- Paramahansa Yogananda</b>
+<b>- Elon Musk</b>
 </blockquote>
 </p>